radu-matei/radu-matei.github.io/content/blog/real-world-draft.md

 Develop, deploy and debug front-end + back-end apps on Kubernetes
 =================================================================

-Our scenario is the following: we are working on an Angular front-end that uses a NodeJS back-end, which has to run in the cluster due to some dependencies we cannot or don't want to replicate locally - those can be databses we don't have access to, queues we need to use, or multiple microservices we simply cannot run locally.
+Our scenario is the following: we are working on an Angular front-end that uses a NodeJS back-end, which has to run in the cluster due to some dependencies we cannot or don't want to replicate locally - those can be databases we don't have access to, queues we need to use, or multiple micro-services we simply cannot run locally.

 We will use Draft to easily iterate through changes in our back-end, and use the port-forwarding functionality to test our front-end locally, before deploying it in the cluster.
 We will also see how to use VS Code to experiment with the remote debugging of the NodeJS application deployed to Kubernetes.